So, how do folks build meaningful careers that are more than just a means to making money?

 When you feel great about your work and you’re satisfied with what you do for a living, you’re more motivated to keep getting better.
-This is great for companies too because having motivated employees helps foster great company culture, retains employees longer, and ultimately leads to providing better products and services.
+This is great for companies, too, because having motivated employees helps foster great company culture, retains employees longer, and ultimately leads to better products and services.

 So how do you motivate your employees?
 How can employees get a sense of meaning from their work?
 A pulse survey is a great way to show your team how much they matter in the company.
 Tools like this allow you to spot issues, avoid burnout, and give your people a voice.
 Both parties can work together to create a work environment that drives success.

 Human beings have an innate inner drive to be autonomous, self-determined, and connected to one another.
 And when that drive is liberated, people achieve more and live richer lives.

 If you’re an employee, you can “manage up” and discuss ways that you can have more freedom in your role.
-If the company culture isn’t a good fit long-term, you can make a switch to a company that does have focus on autonomy.
+If the company culture isn’t a good fit long-term, you can make a switch to a company that prioritizes autonomy.
 For the ultimate sense of autonomy, you can start your own business.

 With a fulfilling career, you’re excited to show up for work

 At the end of the day, the emotions you feel about your work matter.
-Your relationship with your work has a cascading effect on the other areas in your life.
+Your relationship with your work has a cascading effect on the other areas of your life.

 Excitement and satisfaction with your work can lead to the inspiration that drives you to adopt a bunch of other positive habits.
-On the flip side, people who find their work draining can adopt negative habits to cope with their work like succumbing to different vices.
+On the flip side, people who find their work draining can adopt negative habits to cope with their dissatisfaction.